mlswg/mls-protocol/draft-ietf-mls-protocol.md

 All other group members then apply the key material in the UpdatePath to their own local tree state to derive the group's now-updated shared secret.

-To begin with, the generator of the UpdatePath updates its leaf's KeyPackage and its leaf's _filtered direct path_ with new key pairs.
-The filtered direct path of a leaf is obtained from the leaf's direct path by removing all nodes whose child on the leaf's copath has an empty resolution.
+To begin with, the generator of the UpdatePath updates its leaf and its leaf's _filtered direct path_ with new key pairs.
+The filtered direct path  of a node is obtained from the node's direct path by removing all nodes whose child on the nodes's copath has an empty resolution (any unmerged leaves of the copath child count towards its resolution).
 Such a removed node does not need a key pair, since after blanking it, its resolution consists of a single node on the filtered direct path.
 Using the key pair of the node in the resolution is equivalent to using the key pair of the removed node.

-The generator of the UpdatePath starts by updating the KeyPackage of its leaf.
+First, the generator of the UpdatePath blanks all nodes on its direct path.
-The HPKE leaf public key within the KeyPackage MUST be derived from a freshly generated HPKE secret key to provide post-compromise security.

-Further, the generator of the UpdatePath blanks all nodes on its direct path that are not on its filtered direct path.
-Then, it samples a fresh random value called "leaf_secret", and uses the leaf_secret to generate their leaf HPKE key pair (see {{key-packages}}) and to seed a sequence of "path secrets", one for each node on its filtered direct path.
+Then, it samples a fresh random value called `leaf_secret`, and uses it to generate their leaf HPKE key pair (see {{key-packages}}) and to seed a sequence of path secrets, one for each node on its filtered direct path.
 In this setting, path_secret\[0\] refers to the leaf's parent, path_secret\[1\] to the parent's parent, and so on.
 At each step, the path secret is used to derive a new secret value for the corresponding